Wirecloud/wirecloud/docs/installation_guide.md

 </VirtualHost>
 ```

-Assuming that your wirecloud instance is available at `/opt/wirecloud_instance`
+Assuming that your WireCloud instance is available at `/opt/wirecloud_instance`
 and you created a `wirecloud` user on the system, then we have the following values:

 - `${path_to_wirecloud_instance}` = `/opt/wirecloud_instance`